muhammad-tamim/web_project2/README.md

+## Project Name: Portfolio
-# Project Description:
+## Project Description:
-This is a simple web development project created using basic HTML and CSS.
-The primary goal of this project was to apply the fundamental concepts and skills I had learned over the past couple of weeks.
+This is a simple web development project created using HTML and CSS, with a focus on learning and applying Flexbox.
+The primary objective of this project was to implement the fundamental concepts and techniques I have studied over the past few weeks.

 ## Note:
 The website is not responsive.
 My display resolution is 1280 x 720 (HD) pixels, so I designed this webpage based on my screen.
 For the best viewing experience, please resize your browser window to match this resolution.